Looking for a way to boost your sales and generate more leads this spring? Have you considered running a contest themed for the season?

 Spring Contest Example #19: Camera Canada’s Spring into Action Photo Contest

-Camera Canada ran a “spring into action photo contest” giving away a GoPro camera kit to user with the most votes on their spring photo entry.
+Camera Canada ran a “spring into action photo vote contest” giving away a GoPro camera kit to user with the most votes on their spring photo entry.
 By enabling voting on the photos, they were able to collect additional leads and stimulate even more engagement around each entry.

 Key Takeaway: If running a photo contest, enable a voting option to encourage users to share the contest page with their family and friends.